actions/setup-dotnet/README.md

 This action sets up a [.NET CLI](https://github.com/dotnet/sdk) environment for use in actions by:

-- optionally downloading and caching a version of dotnet by SDK version and adding to PATH
+- optionally downloading and caching a version(s) of dotnet by SDK version(s) and adding to PATH
 - registering problem matchers for error output
 - setting up authentication to private package sources like GitHub Packages